Some irresponsible nations with hegemonic tendencies twisting definition of UNCLOS: Rajnath Singh | Law-Order

 Some irresponsible nations with hegemonic tendencies twisting definition of UNCLOS: Rajnath Singh

-Taking a dig at China, Defence Minister Rajnath Singh on Sunday said some irresponsible nations with their narrow partisan interests and hegemonic tendencies are coming up with wrong definitions of the UN Convention on the Law of the Sea UNCLOS.It is a matter of concern that UNCLOS is being repeatedly weakened by arbitrary interpretation of its definition by some nations, Singh said, after commissioning of Indian Navys destroyer Visakhapatnam here.As a responsible maritime stakeholder, India supports consensus-based principles and a peaceful, open, rules-based stable maritime order, Singh said.
+Taking a dig at China, Defence Minister Rajnath Singh on Sunday said some irresponsible nations for the sake of their narrow partisan interests and hegemonic tendencies are coming up with inappropriate interpretations of the UN Convention on the Law of the Sea UNCLOS.It is a matter of concern that UNCLOS is being repeatedly weakened by arbitrary interpretation of its definition by some nations, Singh said, after commissioning of Indian Navys destroyer Visakhapatnam here.As a responsible maritime stakeholder, India supports consensus-based principles and a peaceful, open, rule-based stable maritime order, Singh said.

 - Country: